-Registration for mentors to the Mentoring Programme of 2019–2020 has ended.
-Thank you for the applications!
+Registration for mentors to the Mentoring Programme of 2020-2021 has ended.
+We thank all the applicants!
+The application period for mentors for the academic year 2020-2021 will be opened in autumn 2021.

-Mentoring mean providing support, guidance, encouragement, and tips to mentees, who are Master’s or doctoral students.
+Mentoring means providing support, guidance, encouragement, and tips to mentees, who are Master’s students (or doctoral students).
 The aim of mentoring is to help students discover their potential as employers and strive for their future career.
 Mentoring is based on mutual trust, openness and commitment.

 We try to find the best possible mentoring pairs.
 Often the pairs share educational background but sometimes other factors such as entrepreneurial experience may be more important.
 Unfortunately, we might not find a mentee for everyone since the study fields and wishes of the students vary.

-We let our alumni know about upcoming Mentoring Programmes in the alumni newsletter which you receive by joining the Alumni Network.
+We let our alumni know about upcoming Mentoring Programmes in the alumni newsletter which you receive by joining the UniOulu Alumni Community.

 Why become a mentor?